WELCOME TO THE IMAGINAL MEMOIR CAVE!

 Will the workshops be recorded?

 Yes.
-Every live event will be recorded and uploaded to the appropriate month’s module in our Wet.Ink course.
+Every live event and office hour will be recorded and uploaded to the appropriate month’s module in our Wet.Ink course.

 Do I have to have a draft?